Ray Smith (artist): Biography

-Smith created a number of painted steel sculptures, including Hind in 2001, a 5m high sculpture at the Boston Manor in Brentford, commissioned by the Green Corridor Partnership, and Chain Reaction in 1992, a 12m sculpture for the New Towns Campbell Park, Milton Keynes.
+Smith created a number of painted steel sculptures, including Hind in 2001, a 5m high sculpture at the Boston Manor House in Brentford, commissioned by the Green Corridor Partnership, and Chain Reaction in 1992, a 12m sculpture for the New Towns Campbell Park, Milton Keynes.
 Smith's Red Army (1990), a painted steel sculpture of 1,000 pieces was commissioned by, and featured at, the 1990 Gateshead National Garden Festival; it has since been relocated to Frank Lloyd Wright's Kentuck Knob home in Pennsylvania in the United States.

 Smith's first solo exhibition was at the School of Architecture at Cambridge in 1970, and he hosted many more during his career, including at the Spacex Gallery in Exeter in 1987, and at the Winchester Gallery in Winchester in 1990.
 He has also shown his work at numerous group exhibitions in Britain and elsewhere, including at the British Art Show in 1983–84, and the 2nd International Drawings Triennale in Nuremberg, Germany.

 Smith received many awards during his career, including the John Moores Liverpool Exhibition in 1989, and the 1993 Royal Society of Arts: Art for Architecture Award.
 On the Crest of a Wave (1996), a Portland stone and green Kirkstone sculpture commissioned by the Dover Public Art Commission, won Smith the 1996 Rouse Kent Public Art Award.
 He also won a number of competitions for his sculptures, including Face to Face (1992) for the Birmingham City Council, and Eights Tree (2001) for Sustrans and the RC Sherriff Trust.
 Smith consulted on several art projects, including serving as lead artist for the construction of the Bristol Royal Hospital for Children from 1997 to 2001.

 Between 1978 and 1981, Smith was a fine arts fellow at Southampton University, and a visiting scholar at a number of art colleges and universities, including the University of Plymouth from 1986 to 1995, and the Hull College of Higher Education in 1981.
 He also sat on the National Curriculum's working group for arts in 1990, and lectured at the National Gallery, and the Exeter School of Art.

 Smith died in 2018 from dementia at the age of 69.